Consoli0/mathjail/README.md

 3. To compile, run `tsc mathjail.ts`
 4. Run it with `node mathjail.js` or `node mathjail.js debug`

+If I screwed somethin up, or something could be improved, please submit an issue and or fork, change, and pull request.

 Made in TypeScript.

 ❤ - Consolio